wordswords/dotfiles/README.md

 7. `T` to search through your open tabs
 8. `<Control>-<Alt>-v` while focused on an input element to open gVIM.
-When you write and save the buffer in gVIM it will copy it to the clipboard and focus on the box you have left, so you can quickly insert it in the text input on the browser.
+When you write and save the buffer in gVIM it will copy it to the clipboard and focus on the box you have left, then you can quickly insert it in the text input on the browser.
 9. `<Control>-l` move the focus to the url box so you can type in a url

 ## VIM Spellchecking/Grammar checking/Proofreading commands (also Joplin notes)